nf-core/multiplesequencealign/docs/output.md

 - `evaluation/`
   - `tcoffee_irmsd/`: directory containing the files with the complete iRMSD files.
 If `--calc_irmsd` is specified.
+  - `tcoffee_tcs/`: directory containing the files with the complete TCS files.
+If `--calc_tcs` is specified.
   - `complete_summary_eval.csv`: csv file containing the summary of all evaluation metrics for each input file.
 </details>